Many of us probably remembered when and where we got our first period. And we would probably also wish we’d been a little more prepared.

 2. Find a relaxed and comfortable place to chat.

-It’s best if you can start the conversation where its just the two of you without interruption.
-Ask her what she already know about periods.
+It’s best if you can start the conversation where it is just the two of you without interruption.
+Ask her what she already knows about periods.
 Confront concerns.
 Your daughter is probably wondering what her period will feel like, how long it will last, and how she can take care of herself each month.
-Let her know that asking questions is OK .
+Let her know that asking questions is OK.